SubiyaCryolite/jds/README.md

 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE.md) ![Size](https://reposs.herokuapp.com/?path=SubiyaCryolite/Jenesis-Data-Store)

 # Jenesis Data Store
 Jenesis Data Store (JDS) was created to help developers persist their classes to relational databases in a fast and reliable manner, without requiring them to design elaborate relational schemas.
 The aim of JDS is to allow for the rapid creation and modification of java classes in order to facilitate rapid prototyping and quick development.
 The library eliminates the need to modify schemas once a class has been altered.
 It also eliminates all concerns regarding "breaking changes" in regards to fields and their values.
 Fields, Objects and ArrayTypes can be added, modified or removed at will.
-Beyond that the libraries data is structured in a way to promote fast and efficient Data Mining queries that can be used to support the application in question or to feed into specialised analytic software..
+Beyond that the libraries data is structured in a way to promote fast and efficient Data Mining queries that can be used to support the application in question or to feed into specialised analytic software.

-#Dependencies
+# Dependencies
 The library depends on Java 8.
 Both 64 and 32 bit variants should suffice.
 Both the Development Kit and Runtime can be downloaded from [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

-#Deployment ready?
+# Deployment ready?
 ![No, hell no](https://media.giphy.com/media/RA8gXeMaTqXIc/giphy.gif)

 The library is not yet ready for use in projects.
 That said development is proceeding smoothly and usable alphas should be available in under 2 months.

-#Supported Databases
+# Supported Databases
 The API currently supports the following Relational Databases, each of which has their own dependencies, versions and licensing requirements.
 Please consult the official sites for specifics.

 |Database|Version Tested Against|Official Site|JDBC Driver Tested Against